smarthomeNG/plugins/visu_websocket/_pv_1_1_3/README.md

 #### acl
 The plugin provides by default read only (**`ro`**) access to every item.
 By changing the **`acl`** attribute to **`rw`** you could modify this default behaviour to gain write access to the items in smarthomeNG.

-#### querydef
-If set to True, the plugin can be queried by a websocket client (a visu) for the item- and logic-definitions.

 ### items.conf (deprecated) / items.yaml